jaimeacostag/data-quality-dashboard/README.md

 # 🔍 SKU Master Data Quality Object
 ## 📌 Project Overview

-This project shows a real-world data quality monitoring worklow.
-The project uses a **synthetic SKU master dataset**; no real data was used in this project.
+This project shows a real-world data quality monitoring workflow.
+The project uses a **synthetic SKU master dataset**; no real data was used.
 The goal is to simulate common item master data issues, then build a repeatable process for detection, tracking, and visualization of data quality exceptions.

-I leveraged AI and Python to generate the synthetic data set with intentional data errors.
-I then loaded the data a PostgreSQL database to serve as the source of truth.
-I used PowerBI to connect to this database and I evaluated the data using rule-based checks in the form of custom columns.
-I used this output to create a PowerBI dashboard designed to help data stewards monitor data quality and create actionables for data cleansing.
+I leveraged AI and Python to generate the synthetic dataset with intentional data errors.
+I then loaded the data into a PostgreSQL database to serve as the source of truth.
+PowerBI was used to connect to this database and evaluate the data using rule-based checks implemented as custom columns.
+I used this output to create a Power BI dashboard designed to help data stewards monitor data quality and create actionables for data cleansing.

 This project closely reflects my day-to-day work in inventory analytics and data governance.